CBIOMES/global-ocean-model/docs/downloads.rst

 Download Model
 --------------

-The :numref:`rerun-alpha-version` instructions to :ref:`baseline` the model and reproduce the output in :numref:`download-solution` are based on the :ref:`mitgcmdirs` shown below.
+The :numref:`rerun-alpha-version` instructions to :ref:`compilerun` the model in order to reproduce the output in :numref:`download-solution` assume that :ref:`modelinput` have been downloaded and organized as follows:

-.. include:: cbiomes_setup.rst

 .. _mitgcmdirs:

 .. rubric:: Recommended Directory Organization

 .. include:: cbiomes_dirtree.rst

+.. _modelinput:

+.. rubric:: Code And Input

+.. include:: cbiomes_setup.rst

 .. _download-tools: